JuMe87/meet/README.md

 -  even when there is no internet connection.

  **Gherkin description**:
--  GIVEN the user has no internet connection
+-  Given the user has no internet connection
--  WHEN using the app
+-  When using the app
--  THEN the app must show the cached data so the user is still able to access the information on his app.
+-  Then the app must show the cached data so the user is still able to access the information on his app.

 ### SCENARIO 2: SHOW ERROR WHEN USER CHANGES THE SETTINGS (CITY, TIME RANGE)